zookzook/binary-code-modulation/README.md

 With a brightness of 256 levels you need to divide the interval into 256 time units to switch the LED on or off.
 By using 75Hz to avoid flickering this must be done 19.200 times in one second.
-As you can see within the time unit the microcontroller checks for each pink if it must be switch on or off.
+As you can see within the time unit the microcontroller checks for each pin if it must be switch on or off.
 For most cases the result is like the previous result, so the work does not change the output.
-It will be mutch better if we know when it is time the toggle the output.
+It will be much better if we know when it is time the toggle the output.
 And here the BCM comes.
 Instead using a cyclical on/off cycle (40% on, 60%off) the value of bit tells the time and the on/off state of the cycle.

 Check http://www.batsocks.co.uk/readme/art_bcm_1.htm for more information.